OWASP/www-project-threat-and-safeguard-matrix/index.md

 **Key Objective**: How do you get to a state that was equal or better than before the incident

 ## Safeguards
+**Safeguards** are Actions, devices, procedures, techniques, or other measures that reduce the vulnerability of an information system.
+Synonymous with security controls and Countermeasures.
+Please note you can see the [108 different safeguards outlined by NIST CSF](https://github.com/OWASP/www-project-threat-and-safeguard-matrix/blob/main/Nist_CSF_Safeguards).

 This is an example of a Project or Chapter Page.
 Please change these items to indicate the actual information you wish to present.
 In addition to this information, the 'front-matter' above this text should be modified to reflect your actual information.
 An explanation of each of the front-matter items is below: